a-creation/percept/README.md

-# Getting Started with Create React App
+# Solana Fork Visualizer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## How to start the app:

-## Available Scripts
+Make sure your instance of InfluxDB is runnning and that you have set up your .env file to reflect the endpoints you want this app to use and the validator pubkey that you are running fork-vis on.

-In the project directory, you can run:
+Then in this directory, you can run:

 ### `npm start`